Architecture of Malaysia

 Houses in the region are built for tropical conditions, raised on stilts with high roofs and large windows, allowing air to flow through the house and cool it down.
 Wood has been the main building material for much of Malaysia's history; it is used for everything from the simple kampung to royal palaces.
 In Negeri Sembilan traditional houses are entirely free of nails.
 Besides wood, other common materials such as bamboo and leaves were used.
 The Istana Kenangan in Kuala Kangsar was built in 1926, and it the only Malay palace with bamboo walls.
 The Orang Asal of East Malaysia live in longhouses and water villages.
 Longhouses are elevated and on stilts, and can house 20 to 100 families.
 Water villages are also built on stilts, with houses connected with planks and most transport by boats.

 Architectural influences

-Various cultural influences, notably Chinese, Indian and Europeans, played a major role in forming Malaysian architecture.
 Until recent time, wood was the principal material used for all Malaysian traditional buildings.
 However, numerous stone structures were also discovered particularly the religious complexes from the time of ancient Malay kingdoms.
 Throughout many decades, the traditional Malaysian architecture has been influenced by Buginese and Javanese from the south, Islamic, Siamese, and Indian from the north, Portuguese, Dutch, British, Acehnese and Minangkabau from the west and southern Chinese from the east.